Kaliyugam (1952 film): Production

-The film was produced by Gordan Bai Merchant who also wrote the story, and was directed by V. S. Drupad.
-Screenplay was written by Maheshvel while the dialogues were written by Viswanathan.
-Cinematography was handled by Vasanth N. Bhuva and the editing was done by G. G. Basheer.
+The film was produced by Gordan Bai Merchant who also wrote the story on which the screenplay written by Maheshvel was based.
+The dialogues were written by Viswanathan.
+It was directed by V. S. Drupad.
+Cinematography was handled by Vasanth N. Bhuva and editing by G. G. Basheer.
 Hiralal Patel was in charge of art direction.
 Music was composed by Vimalkumar.
 The film was made at Srikanth Studios in Bombay.